Kazakh nomadic way of life

 The nomadic way of life of Kazhakh people

 The nomadic way of life never really died out in Kazakhstan.
 The Kazakhs and their ancestors have preserved nomadic traditions on the open steppe for already more than 3 000 years as it was the only way to survive within the steppe’s dry vegetation, its limited water resources, its summer heat and its winter cold.

 Following the end of the Soviet period, Kazakhs maintained the nomadic way of life.
-For instance, the yurt in some places preserved with much care has recovered its place of honor.
+For example, the yurt preserved with much care has recovered its place of honor.
 Nomadic migrations are not rare, and in summer you can find mobile nomad settlements in many steppe valleys and on mountain pastures.
 Smoke rises from the yurts or army tents and children play around them.
-However, yurts are have changed slightly from a century ago and are in most cases supplied with electricity, at least from a battery or a generator.
+However, yurts are have changed slightly from a century ago and are in most cases supplied with electricity, at least by a battery or a generator.

 Page updated 24.8.2021